The conference will include a series of authoritative keynote lectures on important aspects of engineering in Chalk.

 Dr Clive Edmonds

 Dr Clive Edmonds will deliver a Keynote Lecture at the conference in September 2018.

 Clive Edmonds is a partner at Peter Brett Associates LLP.
 He has 30 years’ experience in geological, geomorphological and geotechnical issues, particularly relating to instability in Chalk.
 Through academic studies and commercial experience he has developed geomorphological modelling, mapping, monitoring and risk assessment techniques for unstable land.
 He has been involved in a national study of natural cavity instability in Great Britain and the development of national land stability databases.
 He has authored more than 40 technical papers/articles/books and has lectured widely.

-Dr Edmonds’ keynote will be entitled Review of Collapse Events on Chalk Since 2000 and the Opportunity for Improvement.
+Dr Edmonds’ keynote will be entitled Review of Collapse Events on Chalk Since 2000 and the Opportunity for Improved Engineering Practice.
 It will discuss major collapse events across the Chalk outcrop since 2000, many of which have resulted in damage to buildings, infrastructure and risks to people followed by expensive remedial works.
 The collapse events include both naturally formed sinkholes and man-made crown holes.
 The majority of collapses have been triggered by water inundation, either as a result of particularly heavy rainfall or leaking utility services.